mohitktanwr/Dhule-Inversed-ISPRS-Iter-3/README.md

 # ResNeSt
+Dhule, 16*16 at bridge. self.layer1 512, rest 256. used deep stem.
 Split-Attention Network, A New ResNet Variant.
 It significantly boosts the performance of downstream models such as Mask R-CNN, Cascade R-CNN and DeepLabV3.

 ![](./miscs/abstract.jpg)